Imagine H2O

 Imagine H2O is an international startup accelerator founded in 2008.
 It is a 501(c)(3) non-profit organization.
 Imagine H2O provides early stage water startups with mentorship and introductions to investors, strategic partners, and end-users.
 As a nonprofit, the organization does not take equity in its startups.
 As of February, 2024, Imagine H2O has worked with over 217 water startups to tackle climate change, improve health, expand equity, and advance resource circularity and efficiency.
-In 2023, Imagine H2O launched its **Water Innovation Pilot Fund**, deploying over \$2.2 million in catalytic grants and technical assistance to support about 17 pilot projects in 23 countries as of that year.

 Funding

 Imagine H2O partners with and is sponsored by a number of foundations and corporations, including the Coca Cola Foundation, ADB, and Xylem.